Ypertex/blog/content/articles/who-wins-poker-games/index.md

 {{<figure src="589e8c0b-9121-44aa-9d85-d2fc7930fdc4" transformation="paddedInline">}}A technology with substantial costs and risks is only valid if it comes with a high potential in terms of differentiation and acceleration{{</figure>}}

-**The great thing** about a strategy that asks questions rather than giving answers:
+**The great thing** about a strategy that asks general questions rather than giving specific answers:

 * It's still the decision-makers who make the decision and take the responsibility for it.
 The strategy itself can't grant any exceptions when necessary.
 It supports decision-makers; it doesn't replace them.
 Remember, that's why we try to keep our technology strategy as non-technological as possible in the first place!